GBP/USD Range Consolidation Amid Geopolitical Shifts and Central Bank Triple-Threat

 Economic Calendar and Catalysts

-The following high-impact events are the primary catalysts for volatility and structural shifts in the active window:
+The following high-impact events are the primary volatility drivers for the active window (all times in UTC):

 Outlook